 The answer, of course, is NO.

 Not every second of every trip is going to be all unicorns and rainbows.
-Travel is unpredictable and messy and sometimes downright confusing.
+Travel is unpredictable and confusing and sometimes downright messy.
 And if you hit a rough day or find yourself in a less-than-positive mood, it does NOT mean that you've failed as a traveler.

 It's okay to feel these (negative) things when you travel